Abutilon fruticosum: Description

+Distribution and habitat

-Abutilon fruticosum grows in chaparral and woodlands and on prairies.
+The plant is native to Africa, southern and southwestern Asia (from Saudi Arabia to India), northern Mexico, and the south-central United States.
+It grows in chaparral and woodlands and on prairies.
 It grows on cliffs, slopes, and limestone outcrops.

+Ecology

-Abutilon fruticosum is eaten by wild and domesticated ungulates.
+It is eaten by wild and domesticated ungulates.
 The seeds provide food for birds such as the bobwhite quail.
 The flowers attract birds and butterflies.
 It is host to larvae of a number of butterfly species.

+Uses

-Abutilon fruticosum is drought-tolerant and can be used in xeriscaping.
+The species is drought-tolerant and can be used in xeriscaping.